Defense carries Titans past Rams 28-16 for 5th straight win

 ”Those guys played fantastic,” Titans coach Mike Vrabel said of his defense. ”It was fun to watch them play. … We really think that group is playing with a lot of confidence right now.
 They would be able to come in here and play the way they did and hold them to field goals, and we played great in red zone.”

-The Titans still won with defense.
-They got a key stop on downs near midfield with 6:39 to play, and Tennessee’s defense nearly kept the Rams out of the end zone for just the fourth time in their 73 games under Sean McVay.
+The Titans got a key stop on downs near midfield with 6:39 to play, and Tennessee’s defense nearly kept the Rams out of the end zone for just the fourth time in 73 games under Sean McVay – but Sony Michel caught a 3-yard TD pass with 24 seconds left.

-“I feel like KB (Byard) said it best in the locker room,” Titans linebacker Harold Landry said.
-“He was like, ‘We’re not out to prove people wrong, but to prove ourselves right.’
-We know how talented we are in that locker room and the group of guys that we have.”
+The Titans’ defense dramatically changed the game in the second quarter.
+Stafford inexplicablyflung a desperate pass into the heart of the defense to avoid taking a sack for a safety, and Long returned his interception to the Rams 2.

-Sony Michel caught a 3-yard TD pass with 24 seconds left, but it scarcely dampened Tennessee’s dominance.
+Geoff Swaim caught a touchdown pass on the next snap – and right after the kickoff, Stafford’s throw to Robert Woods on the sideline was returned by Byard for his first career pick-6.

 Stafford passed for 294 yards and threw the 24th pick-6 of his career – most among active quarterbacks – during easily the worst game of his debut season with the Rams (7-2).
 Los Angeles’ four-game winning streak ended in just the fourth meeting in 15 years between two teams with their conferences’ top records.